-Although Merredin College is a K-12 school, primary and secondary carnivals are separate.
-Secondary students take part in the Merredin College Swimming Carnival and an Interschool Swimming Carnival.
-In addition they participate in the Merredin College Athletics Carnival.
-There were several other sporting opportunities including the Merredin College Cross Country, Meckering Cross Country, Football tour to Perth, Football Cup (Year 8 and 9 students) and Balga Boys Football match.
-In Year 9, students have the opportunity of participating in the Bibbulmun Track excursion or attending the week-long Canberra camp.
-As students progress towards upper school, they have an opportunity to take part in the Country Week Camp.
+Although Merredin College is a K-12 school, primary and secondary carnivals are mostly separate.
+Primary and secondary students compete together in the Merredin College Swimming and Cross Country Carnivals, however, the Merredin College Athletics Carnivals are separate events.
+Secondary students compete in Interschool Swimming, Cross Country and Athletics Carnivals within the Eastern Districts Sporting Association against surrounding District High Schools.
+There are several other sporting opportunities that students can take part in such as, AFL9's Football competitions (Year 7-9), Balga SHS Football Tour match, State Tennis and Netball Championships and various Volleyball competitions held throughout the year.
+In Year 9 students have the opportunity of participating in the Bibbulmun Track excursion or attending the the week-long Canberra Camp.
+As students progress towards upper school (Year 10-12), they have the opportunity to take part in the Country Week Championships held in Perth in the last week of Term 2.